historic-trails/website/docs/sites/alexander-majors-house.md

   image-url="alexander-majors-pony-express-poster.jpg"
 %}

-Pony Express first ride began on April 3rd, 1860, run from St. Joseph centers which reached 2 hours late, contained 49 letters, 5 private telegrams and few papers for San Francisco.
-Before it was delivered to the first rider whose identity was unknown, Majors addressed the crowd how the Pony express is a ancestor/father of transcontinental railroad [^Godfrey1994viii].

-## Closing of Freighting firm and Change in Majors life
+## Closing of Freighting Firm and Other Changes in Majors life

-In 1862, Russell, Majors and Waddell firm closed as they were bankrupt and in scandal with U.S. Department of the Interior.
-Later Majors marriage and family fell apart, his second wife and child moved and changed their names due to shame and his first wife children grew up and were on their own.
-Majors left Nebraska and spent time in Salt Lake City and witnessed the completion of [transcontinental railroad](https://en.wikipedia.org/wiki/Transcontinental_railroad) in 1869 while he was working in the support of Union Pacific Railroads drive west later he lived for a while in Denver [^Morton2012f].
+In 1862 Russell, Majors and Waddell closed due to bankruptcy and a dispute with the U.S. Department of the Interior.
+Later Majors' marriage and family fell apart, causing his second wife and child to move and change their names.
+Majors left Nebraska and spent time in Salt Lake City, where he witnessed the completion of the [transcontinental railroad](https://en.wikipedia.org/wiki/Transcontinental_railroad) in 1869 while he was working in the support of Union Pacific Railroad's drive west.
+He later lived in Denver.[^Morton2012f]

 {% include figure.html
   class="img-right"